RVillani/obs-shaderfilter-villani/README.md

 # Filters for obs-shaderfilter plugin
-My Custom shader filters for the obs-shaderfilter plugin.

-## Introduction

-Shader files to use on [OBS Studio](http://obsproject.com/) with the [obs-shaderfilter](https://github.com/Oncorporation/obs-shaderfilter/) plugin.
+My Custom shader filters to use on [OBS Studio](http://obsproject.com/) with the [obs-shaderfilter](https://github.com/Oncorporation/obs-shaderfilter/) plugin.

 ## Installation